 These men are the heart of our company.
-We go out of our way to treat them with respect with proper wages and proper equipment.
+We go out of our way to treat them with respect providing fair wages and proper equipment.
 We care for their health and the health of their families.
-And we commit to social projects to help enrich their lives.
+And we are committed to social projects to help enrich their lives.
 Most of our team started as porters, including our owner Raul, and we hope we can improve their lives since they drastically improve our company.

 We couldn't get to Machu Picchu without them